In this guide, we will explore the concept of an Odious number in C++ using various strategies and illustrations.

 Time Complexity:

-- The space complexity to find whether a given number is Odious or not is O(1).
+The space complexity for determining if a specified number is Odious or not is constant, denoted as O(1).